nafSadh/resume/README.md

 ## Exp.

 - `2019.03 ~` **Google** - Senior Software Engineer
-  - Driving cross org effort exploring the possibilities and applications of large language models and generative AI.
+  - Driving cross org efforts exploring the possibilities and applications of large language models and generative AI.
+These led to some announced and upcoming public launches.
   - Led multiple cross-team and cross-org collaborations to build, maintain and improve backend infra that ensures [Trust & Safety](https://www.android.com/safety/) of the Android ecosystem.
 Accelerated launch of various crucial safety reviews including